itthinx/affiliates/readme.txt

 * Added an AJAX handler to allow setting user options on the fly.
 * Added the option to hide or show filters on the affiliates overview.
 * Added the affiliates_admin_referrals_secondary_actions filter.
+* Fixed a minor bug related to data representation in case of string data in referrals.

 = 2.10.0 =
 * Updated the German translation with more suitable translations in context.